-Working as a Fitness Professional (FP) can be a rewarding career, but the responsibilities also carry a number of substantial and potential legal and business risks.
+Working as a fitness professional can be a rewarding career, but the responsibilities also carry a number of substantial and potential legal and business risks.

-With Summer often bringing an increase in demand for the services of FP’s, now is a good time to check that you, and your business, are well protected.
+With Summer often bringing an increase in demand for the services of fitness professionals, now is a good time to check that you, and your business, are well protected.
+Let’s address some common questions we get asked.

 Am I at risk as a sole trader?

-It is not uncommon for FP’s to operate their business as a sole trader as this structure has a number of advantages, being relatively cheap to establish, offering autonomy in decision making and it is easy to administer which makes it an attractive option.
+It is not uncommon for fitness professionals to operate their business as a sole trader as this structure has a number of advantages, being relatively cheap to establish, offering autonomy in decision making and it is easy to administer which makes it an attractive option.

 However, a sole trader business structure also carries with it the obligation of unlimited personal liability and lacks some of the benefits of other corporate structures in circumstances where your business or sources of income grow.